 Topic Trends: 1996-2025

 Figure 1 illustrates trends in the proportion of each topic by year of publication.
-As is clearly visible, CDI’s initial focus was on the management of other people’s careers by managers and leaders, with leadership and career change and recruitment and talent management being the most studied topics for the first seven years.
-However, this focus receded rapidly and was overtaken in the early 2000s by scholarship focused more on worker characteristics, needs, dynamics, and agency, such as women’s careers, work-family dynamics and wellbeing, graduate employability, and job insecurity.
-In 2025, the most studied topics, women’s career development and job insecurity, share a concern for equity, agency, and empowerment in career development.
+As is clearly visible, CDI’s initial focus was on the management of other people’s careers by managers and leaders, with leadership and career change (topic 5) and recruitment and talent management (topic 4) being the most studied topics for the first seven years.
+However, this focus receded over the first five years of the journal, to be overtaken in the early 2000s by scholarship focused more on workers’ or students’ characteristics, needs, dynamics, and agency, such as sustainable, protean, boundaryless and women’s careers (topic 1), work-family dynamics and wellbeing (topic 3), graduate employability, job search and career choice (topic 6), and job insecurity (topic 2).
+In 2025, the most studied topics, sustainable career development (topic 1) and job insecurity (topic 2), share a central concern for equity, agency, and empowerment in career development.

 INSERT FIGURE 1 HERE